-If you either have a business checking account you aren’t using regularly or are dissatisfied with your current bank, you might need to close your business bank account.
-This allows you to avoid dormant account fees.
-We’ll cover how to close a business checking account in eight steps.
-This process will ensure minimal impact on your business and limit any disruption to your clients and customers.
+If you have a business checking account you aren’t using regularly or are dissatisfied with your current bank, it may be time to close your account.
+This will help you avoid dormant account fees.
+In this guide, I’ll outline the process of how to close a business checking account effectively.
+This will ensure minimal impact on your business and reduce any disruptions for your clients and customers.

 Step 1: Open a New Business Checking Account

-As long as your business isn’t dissolving, you’ll need a new business checking account, one that serves your business needs, before closing your old one.
+As long as your business is still operating, you’ll need a new business checking account that serves your needs before closing your old one.
 If you haven’t chosen a new bank, check out our list of the leading small business checking accounts.
-When you pick one, see our guide on how to open a business bank account.
+Once you select one, see our guide on how to open a business bank account.

 Step 2: Ensure All Outstanding Checks Have Cleared

-Step 3: Transfer All Automatic Withdrawals to New Account
+Step 3: Transfer All Automatic Withdrawals to Your New Account

 Step 4: Gather All Documents Needed for Account Closing